Palestinian Central Council (PCC)

 Because of the difficulties in convening the full Palestinian National Council (PNC), the Palestinian Central Council (PCC) was established in 1973 to function as an intermediary body between the PNC and the PLO Executive Committee (EC).
 PCC meetings are chaired by the PNC chairman.

 The PCC convened in January 2018 following the US decision to recognise Jerusalem as the capital of Israel.
-As a response to the US decision, the PCC called on the EC to suspend the PLO‘s recognition of Israel until it recognises Palestine as a state, to suspend security coordination between the Palestinian Authority (PA) and Israel, and to work on a multilateral international approach to resolving the conflict.
-A similar call to cut ties with Israel was made by the PCC in March 2015.
+In response, it called on the EC to suspend the PLO‘s recognition of Israel until it recognises Palestine as a state, and to suspend security coordination between the Palestinian Authority (PA).
+The same call was also made by the PCC in March 2015 and February 2022.
+The EC, which is formally tasked with implementing these PCC decisions, has yet to do so.